WendyOkoli/Host-a-static-wesite-with-AWS-S3-bucket-and-Cloudfront/README.md

    ![CloudFront Service](/Images/Image11.png)

-   Created a distribution with the origin name as `florenceokoli-test.s3.us-east-1.amazonaws.com` with WAF disabled since it is just for testing purposes.
+   I created a distribution with the origin name `florenceokoli-test.s3.us-east-1.amazonaws.com` with WAF disabled since it is just for testing purposes.

    ![Distribution Origin Name](/Images/Image12.png)